Set up alert actions

 savedsearches.conf.
 For more information about

-.conf file management of saved searches and alert settings see "Configure alerts in savedsearches.conf" in this manual.
+.conf file management of reports and alert settings see "Configure alerts in savedsearches.conf" in this manual.

 Run a script

-If you want Splunk to run an alert script when the alert is triggered, select Run a script under Enable actions and enter the file name of the script that you want Splunk to execute.
+If you want Splunk to run an alert script when the alert triggers, select Run a script under Enable actions and enter the file name of the script that you want Splunk to execute.

-For example, you may want an alert to run a script that generates an SNMP trap notification and sends it to another system such as a Network Systems Management console when its alerting conditions are met.
+For example, you might want an alert to run a script that generates a Simple Network Management Protocol (SNMP) trap notification and sends it to another system such as a Network Systems Management console when its alerting conditions are met.
 Meanwhile, you could have a different alert that, when triggered, runs a script that calls an API, which in turn sends the triggering event to another system.

 Note: For security reasons, all alert scripts must be placed in

 $SPLUNK_HOME/etc/<AppName>/bin/scripts.
-This is where Splunk will look for any script triggered by an alert.
+Splunk looks in these two directories for any script triggered by an alert.

 For detailed instruction on alert script configuration using